FAI 2027: Chicago, Illinois, United States

 Moderated by Bertrand Evans-Taylor

-7 PM CDT
+7 PM CT

-Moderated by Tenise Marie and Naghmeh
+Moderated by Tenise Marie and Naghmeh Shafiei

 For self-identified activists and changemakers to connect and share their worries and hopes for our world.
 Share your thoughts on harnessing the strength of community in collective action to drive social change, environmental preservation, and making this world a better place for all.